-As I sit at my desk on June 1, 2021, I seriously ponder why a person should or would attend an in-person conference.
+As I sit at my desk, I seriously ponder why a person should or would attend an in-person conference.
 After all, it is so much cheaper to attend a virtual conference or training event.
 It certainly is hassle-free; no travel woes, getting up early to catch a flight, checking into a hotel, sleeping in a strange bed, packing, and hauling bags.
 And you don’t have to be away from your family (but you also aren’t away from your household chores.)

 Your organization or employer certainly saves a lot of money by having their employees attend virtual conferences.
 I am an employer—why wouldn’t I love saving money by keeping my employees at home or in the office to learn?
 Companies also benefit from not having employees out of the office extra days for travel.